fjwright/Run-REDUCE-0/UserGuide.md

 selection of multiple items, holding the `Control` key down while clicking on an item selects or deselects it without affecting any other selections, and holding a `Shift` key down while clicking on an item extends the selection to that item.
+Double-clicking on an item selects it and then runs the action associated with the confirmation button.

 Most of the menu items run a REDUCE command, which is echoed in the display pane but does not appear in the input editor.
 The file